PEREGRINE PULP

 LANGUAGE

-Canadian English is a hybrid language born out of the absurd palimpsest that is English.
-As such, Canadian should be written using with great inconsistency and variation, with whimsical applications of American, British, and French spellings.
-This is done to enhance linguistic differentiation and confound and annoy non-Canadians.
-More weird Australianisms should be adopted and employed.
+Canadian English is a hybrid language born, of course, out of the absurd palimpsest that is English.
+As such, Canadian should be written with great inconsistency and variation including whimsical applications of American, British, and French spellings and misspellings.
+This should be done to enhance linguistic differentiation and confound and annoy non-Canadians.
+More Australianisms should also be employed, especially if they're less common ("mate" and "no worries" don't count).

 Imperial and metric measurements should be situationally appropriate or used to make a point and not applied based on national convention or common usage within a field of study or practice.
 You're trying to convey ideas and make sense, not follow some dumb protocol.

 PP Style promotes writing in your own voice.
-As such, anything reading as you or your audience could be heard in casual conversation is ideal.
-And if that means tenses flip and flop around and passive and active voice shift from line to line then, well, so be it.
+As such, anything reading as you or your audience might be heard speaking in casual conversation is preferable to anything more formal.
+If that means tenses flip and flop around and passive and active voice shift from line to line then, well, so be it.

 BIAS-FREE LANGUAGE